 #1.
 A good 3D model`s edges are beveled

-To understand what is high-quality CGI and CG modeling standards, a person without a 3D art background needs to understand what a 3D model is first.
+To understand what is high-quality CGI, a person without a 3D art background needs to understand what a 3D model is first.
 Essentially, it’s a visual representation of a geometrical calculation created in 3D software.
 Precise measurements made by a computer can cause a 3D object to have very sharp edges, even if they are supposed to be curved.
-This can easily make viewers experience an uncanny valley effect, instantly making them aware of the artificial nature of the image.
+This can easily make viewers aware of the artificial nature of the image.

 That is why the first of key 3D modeling standards is to bevel, or smooth, the edges of a digital item, which results in creating natural-looking objects.
 So, when a manufacturer is looking through a CGI studio’s portfolio and sees 3D product models that have incredibly perfect geometric shapes and too sharp edges, it’s better to search for a more professional contractor.

 #2.
 Materials on high-quality 3D objects are simulated accurately

 However, the shape of a 3D object is not the only factor affecting the quality of photoreal visualizations.
 Accurate simulation of materials from which the item is made is extremely important too since they define how it looks and feels like.
 Fabric, wood, stone, glass, metals — everything has different light absorption and reflection, tactile sense, and structure, which have to be accounted for.
 As such, one of the 3D modeling standards insists that every material has to be simulated realistically with great attention to detail.
 If a manufacturer sees 3D renderings with materials that do not look realistic and allow viewers to easily realize that it is a digital visualization, this is not a good sign.